Topological and nonlinearity-induced thermalization in a PT-symmetric split-Langevin bath: Discussion

-Recent studies of systems with balanced gain and loss, or $\mathcal{PT}$ symmetric systems, have shown that spatially separating the gain from loss leads to novel functionalities that are absent when the gain locally compensates for the loss.
-Motivated by this physical picture, we have introduced a split Langevin bath, where the viscous loss in one location is compensated by a spatially separated random gain that is statistically balanced.
+Recent studies of systems with balanced gain and loss, or $\mathcal{PT}$ symmetric systems, have shown that spatially separating the gain from loss leads to new functionalities that are absent when the gain locally compensates for the loss.
+Motivated by this physical picture, we have introduced the concept of a split-Langevin bath, where the viscous loss in one location is compensated by a spatially separated random gain that is statistically balanced.

-We have shown that non-equilibrium steady states with non-trivial local temperature profiles occur in such configurations, whereas a regular Langevin bath leads to a uniform temperature.
-In a complementary picture, this implies that the split Langevin bath permits selective heating of some normal modes, whereas the regular Langevin bath leads to equipartition of the thermal energy into all normal modes.
-In the harmonic limit, if a normal mode decouples from the loss, but not from the random gain, the system does not reach a steady state.
-We have studied the steady states that occur when the interactions between the normal modes are introduced by either spring anharmonicities or elastic Hertzian potentials.
-In both cases, we find that a high degree of anharmonicity is required to suppress the non-trivial heterogeneous local temperature profiles, which, otherwise, are readily evident.
+We have shown that steady states with non-trivial local temperature profiles occur in such configurations, whereas a regular Langevin bath leads to a uniform temperature.
+In a complementary picture, the split-Langevin bath permits selective heating of some normal modes.
+We have shown that the mean steady-state temperature and the time to reach it are both qualitatively affected across a topological transition, where the emergence of robust, topological edge modes hinders the efficient redistribution of energy in the lattice and thereby leads to higher thermalization temperatures.
+We have also shown that nonlinearity, in general, stabilizes split-Langevin configurations with no-steady-state in the harmonic limit.

-In conventional equilibrium, the steady state is characterized by three equivalent properties, namely detailed balance, fluctuation-dissipation relation, and no heat dissipation.
-In traditional Langevin dynamics, a steady state cannot have all of these three properties~\cite{Lee2017}.
-The properties of steady states in a split Langevin bath are an open question, and answering it will provide deeper in- sights into systems with spatially separated, statistically balanced gain and loss.
+Granular crystals consisting of macroscopic, elastic spheres have emerged as a promising candidate for studying single-particle and nonlinear dynamics in a controlled and tunable setting~\cite{Porter:2015,Chong:2017}.
+One dimensional granular chains have been used to observe band structure~\cite{Porter:2015}, solitary waves~\cite{English:2005,Sen:2008}, interface shock waves~\cite{Molinari:2009}, breathers~\cite{Boechler:2010,Chong:2014}, and acoustic switches~\cite{Li:2014}.
+The ability to address, excite, and track individual particles in such chains suggests that a split-Langevin bath may be engineered in such chains more easily than in nonlinear spring and mass chains.